archennz/Algebra-1/README.md

 Tutor worksheets for Algebra 1.
 Acknowledgements to Robert Culling for the Algebra 1 worksheets from a previous year, which these worksheets are heavily based on.

 ## Lecture plan
-The lecture plan (from Wattle, current as of 6 August) is as follows:
+The (core) lecture times are Monday 3pm, Tuesday 10am and Thursday 1pm.
+The lecture plan (from Wattle, current as of 8 August) is as follows:

 Week 1.
 Laws of Composition, Groups, Subgroups